Libby Webber, Dip H.E (Counselling), B.A (Hons), MNCS (Accred.)

 02392 162 012 / 07881 623 081

-I offer a safe place to talk, to offload your feelings, doubts, anxieties and regrets - so that, working together, we can find a new way forward for you.
+I offer a safe place to talk, where you can offload your feelings, doubts, anxieties and regrets - with help and support as you find a new way forward.
+Appointments usually available within a week.

 I'm an NCS-accredited counsellor with 10 years' experience as a therapist and, before that, many years' experience as a trainer and mentor.
 My counselling practice is based in Southsea, and I also offer telephone, Skype and Facetime sessions.